 Since PWC’s first water reclamation facility was built in 1959, the growth of Fayetteville/Cumberland County has increased the demand for quality wastewater services annually.
 PWC continues to meet the needs brought on by residential expansion and economic development as well as be instrumental in the installation of wastewater services in developed areas that were built without the benefits of public utilities.

-PWC’s EPA Award-winning Cross Creek and Rockfish Creek Water Reclamation Facilities (WRF) have the capacity to treat 46 MGD.
-During FY2018, Cross Creek WRF treated an average of 10.3 MGD and Rockfish Creek treated an average 13.4 MGD.
+PWC’s PWC’s EPA Award-winning Cross Creek and Rockfish Creek Water Reclamation Facilities (WRF) have the capacity to treat 46 MGD.
+During FY2019, Cross Creek WRF treated an average of 14.6 MGD and Rockfish Creek treated an average 17.2 MGD.
 The demand on the Rockfish Creek facility continues to increase, as it serves the fast-growing southwestern portion of the county.
 Phase II expansion to upgrade the capacity at Rockfish Creek to 21 MGD, was completed in the summer of 2006.
-PWC maintains over 1,300 miles of sewer mains, 73 miles of forced sewer mains and 92 lift stations.
-In FY2018 over 8.6 billion gallons of wastewater were treated.
+PWC maintains over 1,300 miles of sewer mains, 79 miles of forced sewer mains and 85 lift stations.
+In FY2019 over 10 billion gallons of wastewater were treated.

 As a regional utility provider, PWC also maintains and operates several sanitary sewer systems in the area.
 Services are provided to 1,164 customers in the Town of Stedman, the Kelly Hills Sanitary Sewer Districts, and NORCRESS (Towns of Wade, Godwin, and Falcon), all in Cumberland County.